Premium Quality Muktakeshi Brinjal Seeds

 - Check for pests and diseases and apply organic solutions.

-- If you take proper care of these Muktakeshi Brinjal Seeds it will continue to produce vegetables for 3 years.
+- If you take proper care of these Muktakeshi Brinjal Seeds they will continue to produce vegetables for 3 years.

 - You should sow brinjal seeds 1/4 to 1/2 inch deep and the gap between two seeds near about 4 to 5 inches apart.